Nicholas282787728/CbLab/concepts/chaining-your-backups-and-using-pre-and-post-actions.md

 ### Chaining Your Backups and Using Pre- And Post Actions

-You can make the Backup Wizard automatically execute another backup or restore plan after finishing the current backup task.
+You can make the Backup Wizard automatically trigger the execution of another backup or restore plan after finishing the current backup task.

+After enabling the "Backup chain" option, you can select a plan to execute and choose among the following two options: